IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 ## Compiling pipeline and deploying it to KFP

 To compile pipeline execute Python with this [file](../transform_workflows/universal/noop/noop_wf.py), which will produce file `noop_wf.yaml` in the same directory.
+Alternatively, `make venv && make build` Makefile rule can be executed under
+`../transform_workflows` directory (`make venv` can be executed once or after each dependency change).
 Now create a kind cluster with all required software installed using the following command:

 ````shell